List of Funded Aviation Startups (2025)

 3. How do I identify recently funded aviation startups?

-Fundraise Insider sends weekly lists of companies that just raised funding sorted by industry, including aviation and airlines.
+We send weekly sales leads lists of startups that just raised funding sorted by industry, including aviation and airlines.
 These lists include key contacts like CEOs, COOs, and Heads of Operations to reach out directly.

 4. Who should I contact within these startups for B2B sales?